nikomatsakis/rustconf-2021/content/index.md

 ???

 In a word, learning curve.
-For the tenable folks, Rust worked well.
+For the Tenable folks, Rust worked well.
 But we know that Rust is not working for a lot of people.

 Here is some data from the 2019 Survey.
 We didn't generate charts for this from the 2020 Survey, but I don't believe it has changed.